-I’ve checked the source-code and, as supposed, runs under WordPress and uses the 960 Grid system.
-As a web design beginner, it’s not difficult to recreate as one might expect.
+I’ve checked the source code and it, as supposed, runs under WordPress and uses the 960 Grid system.
+As a web design beginner, it’s not as difficult to recreate as one might expect.

-At first looks very minimalist as design, but as soon as u start clicking around a lot of stuff pops up, expecially those four beautifully coloured icons in the “products” area, definitely breathtaking.
+At first, looks very minimalist as design, but as soon as u start clicking around a lot of stuff pops up, especially those four beautifully colored icons in the “products” area, definitely breathtaking.

-Technically speaking, both Ajax and JQuery are used there in the source code and for what i can see the fonts in use are the “cheap” Brandon Grotesque Regular, Bold, & Light.
+Technically speaking, both Ajax and JQuery are used there in the source code and from what I can see the fonts in use are the “cheap” Brandon Grotesque Regular, Bold, & Light.

-And if you’re still staring at those coloured icons…have a look here
+And if you’re still staring at those colored icons…have a look here

 3. Maurice Naef

-Another porfolio but different owner, this time we have Maurice Naef.
-Predominance of gray tones for this WordPress based site, clean structure and a hi-quality photo of himself on the ‘about’ page are part of those aspects that make look the website professional and clean by keeping the area free.
-Infact an example is the “service” link that goes straight to the point in terms of content.
+Another portfolio but a different owner, this time we have Maurice Naef.
+The predominance of gray tones for this WordPress-based site, clean structure, and a high-quality photo of himself on the ‘about’ page is part of those aspects that make look the website professional and clean by keeping the area free.
+In fact, an example is the “service” link that goes straight to the point in terms of content.
 Nice footer with a little slider on the bottom left computer icon that makes it more “alive”.
 The font used is called “Kameron” and it’s a Google font while the theme is a custom one.
 So you see, another WP website.